improvedk/improve.dk/source/_posts/wasted-bytes-add-up-consider-your-data-types-carefully/wasted-bytes-add-up-consider-your-data-types-carefully.md

 ## Reconsidering data types by looking at reality and business specs?

-If we start out by looking at the overhead, we’ve got a total of four bytes spent on managing the single variable-length IP field.
-We could change it into a char(15), but then we’d waste space for IP’s like 127.0.0.1 and there’s the whole spaces-at-the-end issue.
+If we start out by looking at the overhead, we've got a total of four bytes spent on managing the single variable-length IP field.
+We could change it into a char(15), but then we'd waste space for IP's like 127.0.0.1 and there's the whole spaces-at-the-end issue.
 If we instead convert the IP into an 8-byte bigint on the application side, we save 7 bytes on the column itself, plus 4 for the overhead!

 Looking at the FlashVersion field, why do we need a 4-byte integer capable of storing values between –2.147.483.468 and 2.147.483.647 when the actual Flash version range between 1 and 11?
 Changing that field into a tinyint just saved us 3 bytes more per record!

-Reading through our product specs I realize we’ll never need to support more than 1000 pages per entity, and we don’t need to store statistics more precisely than to-the-hour.
+Reading through our product specs I realize we'll never need to support more than 1000 pages per entity, and we don't need to store statistics more precisely than to-the-hour.
 Converting PageNumber to a smallint just saved 2 extra bytes per record!

 As for the Created field, it currently takes up 8 bytes per record and has the ability to store the time with a precision down to one thee-hundredth of a second – obviously way more precise than what we need.
 Smalldatetime would be much more fitting, storing the precision down to the minute and taking up only 4 bytes – saving a final 4 bytes per record.
 I we wanted to push it to the extreme we could split Created into two fields – a 3 byte date field and a 1 byte tinyint field for the hour.
-Though it’d take up the same space, we just gained the ability to store dates all the way up to year 9999 instead of *only *2079.
-As the rapture is coming up shortly, we’ll skip that for now.
+Though it'd take up the same space, we just gained the ability to store dates all the way up to year 9999 instead of *only *2079.
+As the rapture is coming up shortly, we'll skip that for now.

 So to sum it up, we just saved: